 The idea of two comings lines up with the biblical hope of the Messiah who comes to die for sin, rise from the dead to give power to change, and will return again to judge the nations and transform the world.
 True peace comes one heart at a time, and it starts with you and me.

-By Eric Mattson, a Jewish believer from Atlanta, Georgia
+By E. Andrews, a Jewish believer from Atlanta, Georgia